-- (1) housing and services for all youth experiencing homelessness by providing new resources or more effectively using existing resources, including securing additional funding; and - (2) availability of housing and services for youth experiencing unsheltered homelessness by providing new resources or more effectively using existing resources. (limit 3,000 characters) - 1) In 2016 DSS won a \$2 million 3-year DHHS grant to pilot system reform to prevent foster care youth aging into homelessness.
-Ours was the only such grant in NY & 1 of only 6 nationwide.
+- (1) housing and services for all youth experiencing homelessness by providing new resources or more effectively using existing resources, including securing additional funding; and - (2) availability of housing and services for youth experiencing unsheltered homelessness by providing new resources or more effectively using existing resources. (limit 3,000 characters) - 1) In 2016 WC DSS won a \$2 million 3-year DHHS grant to pilot system reform to prevent foster care youth aging into homelessness.
+Ours was one 1 of only 6 nationwide.
 Called Westchester Building Futures (WBF), it builds on a \$720,000 2-year DHHS planning grant we won in 2013.
-We focus on youth aging out of foster care because many foster care youth age out in to unstable housing and wind up becoming homeless.
-Our 4-prong strategy promotes social & emotional well-being, permanent connections, education & employment, & stable housing.
+WBF seeks to eliminate youth homelessness among at-risk youth/young adults with child welfare/foster care histories.
+WBF identified sustainable innovative strategies for more effectively integrating Westchester's child welfare, homeless services, education, employment, mental health and community support systems to focus necessary resources on youth at highest risk of becoming homeless.
 We found 3 risk factors most closely associated with chronic homelessness: # of entries into care, facility transfers & AWOL episodes.
 We are exploring ways to build these risk factors into our Coordinated Entry assessment process for homeless youth.
 We are creatively using WBF funds to add youth specific RRH beds.